20 Best Places to See Cherry Blossoms in Tokyo

 6. Mori Garden Roppongi Hills (毛利庭園)

 Mori Garden is located within the large complex building, Roppongi Hills in Tokyo.
-The cherry blossoms can be enjoyed with a perfect combination of the beautiful Japanese landscape garden and modern buildings.
+The cherry blossoms can be enjoyed with a perfect combination of the beautiful Japanese landscape garden and modern buildings at day and night.

 More info: